Welcome to First10EM, a FOAMed project dedicated to emergency medicine, critical care, and evidence based medicine.

 I know that to some extent most of us already do this simulation, driven by the mild anxiety and slightly elevated levels of endogenous adrenaline that go along with being an emergency doctor.
 However, aside from promoting this ‘cerebral simulation’ I hope this site will also act as a reminder of rare emergencies that aren’t as frequently discussed and therefore probably aren’t frequently simulated.
 I have visualized myself performing a cricothyrotomy and a perimortem c-section thousands of times.
 I was driven to create this site when I realized that there were other scenarios I just wasn’t preparing for.
 I had never truly visualized the steps I would take when faced with a TET spell or a breech delivery when working, as I sometimes do, far away from the closest obstetrician.

 What this project is supposed to represent is my current best approach, based on the resources available at my community hospital and my best read of the literature.
 The goal is to think the cases through, not to be sure I am correct.
 I hope to uncover shortcomings in my current knowledge and slowly refine my approach to resuscitation.
 If through discussion on this site, people can point out my flaws and improve my practice, all the better.

 Here are a few of the most popular First10EM approaches:

 - Neonatal resuscitation

 - Management of severe asthma

 I have also always been interested in evidence based medicine, and over time I have been posting more critical appraisals and in depth evidence reviews on First10EM.
+In fact, the vast majority of blog posts now fall into the evidence based medicine category.
+My overall goal is to demonstrate that, despite the use of a few esoteric terms, evidence based medicine is actually easy.
 A few of the most read evidence reviews include:

 - Thrombolytics for stroke